 Our curriculum for design and technology aims to inspire and develop pupils' practical skills, creativity and imagination.
 Within a variety of contexts, pupils will be given the opportunity to design, make and evaluate products that solve real and relevant problems whilst acquiring a broad range of subject knowledge and drawing on wider related disciplines such as mathematics, science, engineering, computing and art.

-Pupils in Key Stage 2 are taught how to cook and apply the principles of nutrition and healthy eating, thus instilling a love of cooking and enabling them to develop crucial life skills.
+Pupils in Key Stage 1 and 2 are taught how to apply the principles of nutrition and healthy eating during practical cooking sessions, enabling them to develop crucial life skills.

-Lessons are taught using a cross-curricular approach, although some skills may be taught discretely should they not link to the cross curricular topics being taught.
+Lessons are taught using a cross-curricular approach, although some skills may be taught discretely should they not link to the topics being taught.

 Pupils will be taught:

 - To design purposeful, functional and appealing products based on design criteria and to develop their ideas through a variety of methods, e.g. templates, mock-ups, annotated drawings and computer-aided design

 - To select from and use a wide range of tools, equipment, materials and components

 - To investigate and analyse a range of existing products and use their findings to evaluate and modify their own work